kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 }
 ```

-Any AWS developer will easily see what it is.
+Any AWS developer will easily see what this shell function does.
 The shell function
 `sub_createStack` invokes AWS CLI to activate CloudFormation
 for creating a Stack with several options/parameters specified as appropriate.